agera-sdk/previous-version-2/README.md

 #### Web Compatibility in the File System

-Synchronous operations do not work for the `app-storage:` URI does not work when exporting the project to the browser currently.
+Synchronous operations do not work for the `app-storage:` URI when exporting the project to the browser currently.
 Any synchronous operation on `File` will panic.
 If you need to target the browser, always use asynchronous operations.

-For the browser, Rialight uses its origin-private file system API.
+For the browser, Rialight uses its origin-private file system API for the `app-storage:` URI.
   - https://users.rust-lang.org/t/bindings-for-browser-origin-private-fs/97417/2?u=hydroper1

+For the browser, Rialight uses the RAM for the `app:` URI; that is, the files all load together with the runtime; therefore, both synchronous and asynchronous operations work.

 ### Gaming